Commercial Recycling Service

-The City contracts with Waste Management for Curbside and Business trash collection and recycling.
-Customers can call (800) 266-7551 for billing/pick-up questions or to schedule a bulky item pick up.
+The City contracts with Waste Management for commercial trash collection and recycling.
+Businesses in need of assistance may call (800) 266-7551 for billing/pick-up questions and other concerns.

 According to the Department of Resources Recycling and Recovery (CalRecycle), the business sector generates more than half of the solid waste in California (approximately 68 percent of waste disposed of).
 While significant commercial recycling already occurs, much of the commercial sector waste disposed of in landfills is clean enough to be recycled.